hibajamal/CIA3Q1/README.md

 # Value-Iteration-Simulation-Unity2D
 Basic implementation of the deterministic Bellman equation for value iteration and the optimal path quest!
 Implemented with controllable hyperparameters on Unity2D.

-Run the GridWorld.exe file inside the Gridworld folder to run the final simulation.
+Run the Gridworld/GridWorld.exe file to run the final simulation.

 For implementation purposes: see Assets/Scripts/Grid.cs in function ValueIteration(theta, discount).